Flu Shot from the Food "Farm-acy": How to care for your Immune System

 Here are my favorite tips for cold & flu season as well as a sneaky peek into my kitchen and whole food medicine cabinet.
 (Knock on wood, my hubby’s been sick 3 times this year with colds, while myself and my 8 month old only suffered some mild symptoms before giving that virus a swift kick in the buttocks!)

-Elderberry- For more info on this + my gummy recipe click here.
+Elderberry- For more info on elderberry + my gummy recipe click here.

 Garlic- Nature’s antibiotic.
 Chop it up as small as possible, and cook as little as possible.
 I add it to pretty much any vegetable I make.

 Water to flush out toxins.
 I’ve always been horrible at drinking enough water, but I found that adding a bit of lemon or mint makes me drink more.
 Aim for 8-10 glasses per day.

 Watch the sugar intake- Sugar can significantly impair the immune system.
 Whenever I feel like I’m coming down with something, the first thing I do is watch my sugar intake, and I’m not just talking about desserts.
 When you want something hot & comforting skip the hot cocao & marshmallows, and opt for herbal tea with lemon.
 On your salad, skip the fancy dressings and opt for olive oil & apple cider vinegar, and watch added sugar in yogurts, low calorie foods, and condiments like kechups and bbq sauces.
 Alcohol is also in the danger zone category, and sense it's boring to be the designated driver, just stay home and concentrate on the next tip.